douglas-george/timberhearth/storybook/story.md

 Back through the woods they went, their breath puffing in the cold, the deer costume folded under one arm.
 Poodler trotted ahead, tail wagging like she’d known all along.

-Gabriel rubbed his leg.
-“I think I pulled a muscle.”
+Gabriel rubbed his leg. ”I think I pulled a muscle.”

 Jessica smiled faintly.
 “I think we found a Guardian.”

-“Yeah,” Gabriel said.
+”Yeah,” Gabriel said.
 “One down.
 Ten to go.”

 And together, they stepped into the night, toward whatever came next.

 Far behind them, a faint rustle moved through the distant vines.
 The blight was not gone—it was waiting.

-# Chapter Fourteen: The Sealing of Vendraxis
+## Chapter Fourteen: The Sealing of **Vendraxis**

 A Fragment from the Tome of Hollowroot, Dated Year 1 of the Quiet Age

-"Let this be written in stone and spirit, that the story of our fall and our rising not be lost."
+”Let this be written in stone and spirit, that the story of our fall and our rising not be lost.“

 Seven hundred twenty-two years ago, long before Timberhearth was carved from pine and stone, this land was known as Hollowroot Vale.
 It was a peaceful place—more peaceful, perhaps, than the world deserved.
 Its rivers ran sweet, its orchards bent low with fruit, and its people lived by kinship rather than coin.
 Children played in the meadows until the moon rose, and doors were rarely locked.